fncokg/pandoc-tex-numbering/README.md

 ## Sections

-If metadata `number-sections` is set to `True`, all the sections will be numbered.
+If metadata `number-sections` is set to `true`, all the sections will be numbered.
 The numbers are added at the beginning of the section titles and the references to the sections are replaced by their numbers.

 You can customize the format of the section numbering added at the beginning of the section titles and used in the references by setting the metadata `section-format-source-1`, `section-format-source-2`, etc. and `section-format-ref-1`, `section-format-ref-2`, etc. All of these metadata accept a python f-string format with fields `h1`, `h2`, ..., `h10` representing the numbers of each level headers.